GSA/CFO.gov/_pages/initiatives/rfi-rollout-plan.md

     <a name="press"></a>
           <h3>Press Release</h3>
         <div class="usa-graphic-list__row margin-bottom-1">
-            <p>A key part of our publicity and outreach strategy is news coverage of the Workforce Modernization Initiative and RFI process.
-In coordination with GSA's Office    of Strategic Communications (OSC), we will distribute a press release (linked below) to a targeted press list of national and industry outlets.
-Timed to coincide with the launch of the RFI, GSA OSC will leverage their press releationships to help source articles and interviews to amplify the RFI opportunity to potential vendors across the country.  </p>
+            <p>A key part of our publicity and outreach strategy is securing news coverage of this Workforce Modernization Initiative and the vendor application process (described in the RFI).
+In coordination with GSA's Office of Strategic Communications (OSC), we will publish a press release (linked below) that will also be sent to a targeted press list of national and industry outlets.
+Timed to coincide with the launch of the RFI (Application Process Announcement), GSA OSC will leverage their press relationships to help actively generate articles and interviews to amplify the opportunity to potential vendors across the country.   </p>
           <a href="../assets/files/CFO-RFI-Press-Release.pdf" tabindex="-1">See Press Release</a>
   <hr>
             <a name="social"></a>